mobile app

 Ideation

-We can't separate people from the digital world now.
-But we can use it to mediate and enhance connection, rather than cause negative comparison.
-With this in mind, we whiteboarded ideas + sketched initial prototypes.
+We can't separate our generation from the digital now.
+But we can use it to enhance connection.
+With this in mind, I whiteboarded ideas + sketched initial prototypes-- considering marketing, retention, and how we communicate care.

 User Testing + Pivot